 Recent projects include the identification of genetic regulators (glioblastoma differentiation, breast cancer cells' response to heregulin, meiosis) and chemical regulators (leukemic differentiation, mitochondrial function, tuberculosis infection).

 Algorithms developed in my group are made readily usable by the scientific community via our user-friendly software, CellProfiler (cellprofiler.org).
 CellProfiler is versatile, open-source software for quantifying a variety of phenotypes in biological images.
 Since its release in 2005, it has become well established and widely used.
-CellProfiler is launched around the world more than 90,000 times annually and cited in more than 600 publications.
+CellProfiler is launched around the world more than 100,000 times annually and cited in more than 3,320 publications as of April 2016.
 The software evolves within an active research environment involving dozens of diverse image-based assays, resulting in rich functionality as we continue to improve its capabilities, interface, and support.